f-fix/dwimsy/README.md

 ## 6. Representation Layers, Real-Time Planes & Hardware Gateway

+A codec operates on a representation stream and declares its real-time properties independently of whether its endpoint is a file, pipe, emulator, or physical deck.

 ```text
 ┌────────────────────────────────────────────────────────┐
 │ Layer 4: Semantic File & Payload Layer        [ ] TODO │